Page Guide

 Deep open ocean

-Far from shore, water can be deep and relatively low in suspended sediment.
-That gives pure water absorption a stronger voice, so the water often looks rich cobalt or ultramarine.
+Far from shore, the water can be deep and comparatively low in suspended sediment.
+That gives pure water absorption a stronger voice, so the color often reads as rich cobalt or ultramarine.

 Dominant signal Pure water + long light path